dcrommie/walbrook/src/markdown-pages/privacy-policy.md

   ### Overseas Disclosure and Storage of Personal Information

-  We use cloud infrastructure that is physically located in Australia and have carried out suitable due diligence on our cloud service providers.
+  We use cloud infrastructure that is physically located in Australia and have carried out suitable due diligence on our cloud service providers.\

-  We may offer you access to a personal wealth portal provided by myprosperity Aust Pty Ltd (‘myprosperity’).
-Data provided to myprosperity by you, Walbrook and financial institutions linked to your personal wealth portal is stored with Yodlee Inc in the United States of America.
+  \

+  We may provide Atlas Outsourcing Pty Ltd with access to your personal data for them to provide us with administration and paraplanning support.
+In this case your data remains in Australian servers but is viewed from the Philippines.\

+  \

   We may transfer personal information to other financial product and service providers in locations outside Australia when using or disclosing it for one of the purposes referred to above.
 We may need your consent before this occurs.
 When transferring personal information to foreign jurisdictions, we take reasonable steps to ensure the overseas recipient does not breach the Australian Privacy Principles.